GeoscienceAustralia/AusPIX_DGGS/README.md

 The AusPIX DGGS is an Australian Government implimentation of the rHealpix DGGS model.

 Included in this repository is the rHealPIX "engine" and a series of scripts that use AusPIX in a variety of ways.

 Additionally there are several 'callable' modules that perform common tasks in DGGS space.
+These are in the "callable_modules" folder.

 Grid layout: